-In the upcoming version 20.2 it will also be easier to import the job properties from a leading MIS system and, if necessary, output them again to a downstream system.
+It is easy to set up and to import the job properties from a leading MIS system and, if necessary, output them again to a downstream system.
 This will be achieved primarily through a newly developed visual editor that allows both input and output to be configured individually.
 This makes it very easy to feed any machine not only with the file to be produced, but also with all properties known and relevant in the production process.

 Successful Print 4.0 with properties